Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class7/README.md

 Now activate the class7 conda environment.

 ```
-# If you haven't installed class7 then install it with: conda create -n class7 -c bioconda blast ariba tbb=2020.2 ncbi-amrfinderplus
+# If you haven't installed class7 then install it with: conda create -n class7 -c bioconda blast tbb=2020.2 ncbi-amrfinderplus

 conda activate class7
 ```